Notice: We've updated our Privacy Policy, effective November 14, 2024.

 Detects indexes that are not in use by any queries within the last35 days and creates an issue with severity "info", one for each table (or table hierarchy in case of inheritance or partitioning).
 Resolves once all unused indexes on a table are dropped or start being used.
 Note that if you have gaps in your collector reporting, this check may miss usage during un-reported periods.

-Ignores small indexes (less than 32kB), as well as primary keys, unique indexes, and expression indexes since they are necessary to enforce constraints or useful as query planning hints.
+Ignores small indexes (less than 32kB), primary keys, and unique indexes since they are necessary to enforce constraints.

 This check is enabled by default.
 These parameters can be tuned in the Configure section of the Alerts & Check-Up page.